thanosjia/opengallery/README.md

 INSTALL AND RUN INSTRUCTIONS:
-1. Extract the files, and open a terminal window in the root directory of the project (containing server.js and gallery-initializer.js).
+1. Download an Extract the files, and open a terminal window in the root directory of the project (containing server.js and gallery-initializer.js).

 2. Enter the following commands: npm install